Where are they now? A wonderkid from every Football Manager game

 In 2017, it was a certain Gabriel Barbosa, also known as ‘Gabigol’, that had fans excited.
-Tipped to become the next Neymar by many, his 2016 move to Inter has clearly stalled judging by the two consecutive loan moves he was involved with since.
+Tipped to become the next Neymar by many, his 2016 move to Inter promised much but delivered sadly little – one goal and three loans, to be precise.

 With thousands upon thousands of talented youngsters featured every year in the FM databases, this list could conceivably go on forever.

 In the 2018 edition, it was another Brazilian, Vinicius Junior, with perhaps the highest potential out of all the young players in the game.